 Headliner’s is considered one of Manchester’s best kept secrets.
 Hosting several comics each night, the comedy club never disappoints.
 The intimate show room ensures that there are no bad seats and that each and every visitor will become immersed in the show.

-Visit the Verizon Wireless Arena and cheer on New Hampshire’s best sports teams.
+Visit the SNHU Arena and cheer on New Hampshire’s best sports teams.
 This indoor events center is the largest facility in Manchester, seating upwards of 10,000 people.
 Home to local hockey and basketball teams and hosts to countless major events, there is always a must-see event at the arena.

 17. Discover The Lee Scouting Museum